deburky/boosting-scorecards/README.md

 Boosted scorecards built on top of gradient-boosted trees allow to improve performance metrics like Gini score and Kolmogorov-Smirnov (KS) statistic compared to standard tools, while maintaining the interpretability of traditional scorecards. 📊 This is achieved by combining the best of both worlds: the interpretability of scorecards and the predictive power of gradient boosting. 🌐

-A boosted scorecard can be seen as a collection of sequential decision trees transformed into a traditional scorecard format. 🌲 This scorecard comprises rules essential for computing a score, an evaluative measure of an applicant's creditworthiness or an existing customer.
+A boosted scorecard can be seen as a collection of sequential decision trees transformed into a traditional scorecard format. 🌲 This scorecard comprises rules essential for computing a credit score, an evaluative measure of creditworthiness of new or existing customers.
 Typically ranging from 300 to 850, this score can be further customized using the Points to Double the Odds (PDO) technique, a concept extendable to gradient boosted decision trees.

 Below we can see how the number of boosting iterations affects the distribution of boosted credit scores among good and bad customers: